-To change the IP address on a FreeBSD system, use the ifconfig command pattern.
+To change the IP address of an interface, use the following command pattern:

 sudo ifconfig interface_name inet new_ip_address netmask subnet_mask